India’s lok sabha online gaming bill 2025

 Strict penalties, including jail terms and heavy fines, are proposed for violations.

-Government data reveals that nearly 45 crore people collectively lose about ₹20,000 crore every year in online real-money gaming.
 The government believes real-money online gaming has become a larger social problem than drug addiction.
 Therefore, despite possible revenue loss, public welfare has been prioritized in bringing this legislation.

 The gaming industry argues that such a ban will negatively impact employment and revenue.
 However, the government maintains that protecting people from financial losses is the top priority.